bfioritto/typeburrito/_posts/2016-02-09-how-to-combine-typefaces.markdown

 <h2>Unity and Variety</h2>

-There is this concept in art of unity and variety—the idea is that all compositions need both.
+There's this concept in art of unity and variety—the idea is that all compositions need both.
 If a composition is only unified, the viewer may lose interest.
 If there’s too much variety, there’s nothing holding the composition together: it’s chaos.

 This applies to pairing type as well.
 When you are combining two typefaces, it is essential that there is some contrast between them (variety), as well as some elements in common (unity).